 Every home has a water main deep under the surface.
 Usually, this is the city’s main line.
 Your home’s supply line connects to the water main to bring the water you need up to your home.
 The water then passes through the water meter, which tracks the amount of water used.
 After the water meter, the main supply line splits in two: one line going up to your home and one line to send water to your irrigation system.
 Your irrigation supply line then forks into separate valves.
 Your yard is divided into zones based on each section’s individual water needs.
 These valves control the water flowing to each individual zone.
 There is also a backflow preventer on these valves to keep the water from the irrigation system from flowing into the home’s supply line.

-Each of these steps is important for the efficiency of your irrigation system.
+Each of these steps is important for the efficiency of your irrigation system, in which your local Lakeland irrigation experts can help you with.
 Your water meter helps you monitor usage and water flow.
 Separate valves prevent over or underwatering in any given area, so you’re only using the exact amount of water your yard needs.
 The backflow preventer is in place because irrigation water can become contaminated from fertilizer or other materials when it reaches the surface.

 If a leak in your supply line goes unchecked, it could waste 129,000 gallons in a month!
 You don’t want to find out about it by getting an astronomical water bill at the end of the month…